adaefler-art/codefactory-control/docs/DEPLOY_STATUS_MONITOR.md

 Visit `/deploy/status` to see:
 - Current status with recommendation
 - Detailed reason codes and evidence
-- Health signal breakdown
-- Recent deploy events
+- Last verification run (E65.2) with link to run details
-- Raw JSON signals viewer
+- Raw signals viewer

 ## Database Schema